-With all spa treatments, you can enjoy a 10 step aqua therapy process.
-The steps involve spending five to seven minutes at ten different stations including a hot Jacuzzi, a dry sauna, a cold plunge, steam room, warm Jacuzzi, cold plunge, pressure shower, aloe bath, and Epsom salt bath.
+With all spa treatments, you can enjoy a 10-step aqua therapy process.
+The steps involve spending five to seven minutes at ten different stations including a hot Jacuzzi, a dry sauna, a cold plunge, steam room, warm Jacuzzi, cold plunge, a pressure shower, aloe bath, and Epsom salt bath.
 It is a great way to extend your spa experience and feel an extra level of pampering and relaxation.

 11. Shop at the Farmer’s Market in Town

 Every Saturday, an amazing thing happens.
 Farmers, artisans, vendors, and cooks will set up tents and open shop.
 Here, you will find everything from fresh produce to clothes and paintings.
 The “tianguis” or ‘mercado”, as it is known locally, is also a fantastic place to grab a delicious and inexpensive meal.

 12. Explore the Sierra de la Giganta Mountain Range